Complete Regularity: Kopperman's duality {\it \`{a} la quantale}: Symmetry and Complete Regularity

 \section{Symmetry and Complete Regularity}

+Next we show that the full subcategory ${\bm}_S$ of ${\bm}_\boldt$ comprised of all symmetric continuity spaces is equivalent to the category ${\bf CReg}$, of completely regular topologies.
+In contrast with the equivalences established for Kolmorogov, Fr\`{e}chet and regular spaces, complete regularity does not allow for an ``if and only if'' statement.
+This shouldn't come as a surprise: discrete topologies are completely regular and plenty of non-symmetric continuity spaces give rise to discrete topologies.
+That said, of the equivalence ${\bm}_S \leftrightarrows {\bf CReg}$ we show that the functor ${\bm}_S \to {\bf CReg}$ coincides with the restriction of $\mathcal{O}$ to ${\bm}_S$.

-Characterizing complete regularity purely in metric terms is considerably more involved than the previous separations axoms.
-As a matter of fact, this latter axiom do not allow for ``if, and only if,'' statements but rather equivalences between categories via different functors than $M$ and $\mathcal{O}$.
-This is far from an unexpected result: symmetry in Kopperman's value semigroups is also equivalent to complete regularity.
+The equivalence ${\bm}_S \leftrightarrows {\bf CReg}$ is not an unexpected result: symmetry in Kopperman's value semigroups corresponds to complete regularity.
 Moreover, uniformities yield only completely regular spaces and any completely regular topology has a corresponding uniform space.
 Dyadics are frequently employed when showing complete regularity.
 What we develop next are suitable embeddings of such within value quantales.
 The proof of the following can be found in \cite{MR1452402} pg.
 264.

-\begin{lemma}[Flagg] For a value quantale $(V,\leq, +)$ if $\epsilon \succ 0$ then there exists $\delta \succ 0$ so that $\epsilon \succ 2\delta$. \end{lemma}
+\begin{lemma}[Flagg] For a value quantale $(V,\leq, +)$ if $\epsilon \succ \bot$ then there exists $\delta \succ \bot$ so that $\epsilon \succ 2\delta$. \end{lemma}